Sormailgu/meow-gpt/README.md

-# Telega Bot - Integrating OpenAI APIs in Golang
+# Telegram Bot - Integrating OpenAI ChatGPT APIs in Golang
 This project aims to develop a Telegram bot that incorporates OpenAI’s APIs.
 The goal of this project is to automate tasks and increase human-bot interaction in a natural and intuitive way.

 ## Features